Actindo-AG/Documentation/Payments/UserInterface/02a_ListPaymentsAndCaptures.md

    Name of the Connection.
 Note that this is the customer-specific name that has been given the connection.
 For detailed information, see [Manage connections to payment service providers (PSP)](../Integration/01_ManageConnection.md).

 - *Created by*
-   User name of the person or API who has created the transaction.
+   Username of the person or API who has created the transaction.
 Can be a real user or an API user.

 - *Modified by*
-   User name of the person or API who has changed the transaction.
+   Username of the person or API who has changed the transaction.
 Can be a real user or an API user.

 - *ID*
    Unique transaction identification.
 The ID is automatically assigned by the system.